bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 ## System

 ### The System function is a vulnerability in C programs due to the way it executes system calls.
-It uses a sh shell to completed commands,  creating a potential attack vector.
+It uses a sh shell to complete commands,  creating a potential attack vector.
 ![system.c](../images/system.png)

 - Here I created a program that uses the system function to print the environment variables.

 ## Set-UID

-### Set-UID programs allows users to execute privaladed operations as a non-root user.
+### Set-UID programs allows users to execute privaleged programs as a normal user.
 In this section I created a c file called uid_ev.
 This file simply prints the environment variables.
 ![uid.png](../images/uid.png)

 ### I then changed the owner of the program to root and made it into a set-UID program.
 ![chown_root.png](../images/chown_root.png)

-### Next, I used the export command tochange the PATH, LD_LIBRARY_PATH, and ANY_NAME environment variables.
+### Next, I used the export command to change the PATH, LD_LIBRARY_PATH, and ANY_NAME environment variables.
 ![export_names.png](../images/export_names.png)

 ### Then, I ran the set-UID program to see if the child process has the same environment variables.